nickwinger/ng-swiss-army-knife/README.md

 * When checkin to GIT run "npm compodoc" before
 * To create a new version and automatically deploy to NPM:
 * 1. manually update the version in the projects/ng-swiss-army-knife/package.json
-  2. GIT Commit and Push
+  2. GIT Commit
   3. "npm version <newversion>" in project root
+  (git push --follow-tags may not work inside npm, then you have to type it manually)
   4. Commit and Push to Git